AAWA-byt/smp-server/README.md

 # smp-server
 This project is a Java plugin for a single survival server (SMP) with many different features.
+This plugin was used for the minipixel.online smp server which is now offline.

 # Getting Started